AdobeDocs/workfront.en/help/quicksilver/planning/records/manage-records-in-planning-section.md

 Consider the following when you view Workfront Planning records from a Planning connection field of a Workfront object:

 * You can associate only one record type with one Planning connection field.
-* Your Workfront or group administrator must add a Planning connection field on a Workfront custom form.
-* You must attach the custom form to a Workfront object that can be connected from Workfront Planning, if you have the correct access.
+* You must attach a custom form with a Planning connection custom field to a Workfront object that can be connected from Workfront Planning, if you have the correct access.
 * Workfront Planning record types must first be connected to Workfront object types.
 For information, see [Connect record types](/help/quicksilver/planning/architecture/connect-record-types.md).
 * You can connect or disconnect records from the Planning connection field of a Workfront object only for objects that can have Workfront Planning connections.
 * You must have Contribute permissions for a workspace in Workfront Planning to be able to connect or disconnect records from the Planning connection field of a Workfront object.
-* You can view a Planning connection field for a Workfront object, even when there are no records connected to the object yet.
 * You cannot edit a Planning connection field when editing Workfront objects in bulk.

 ### Manage record connections from the Planning connection field type